California university, police faulted in pepper-spraying

 Under a settlement between UC and the union, the task force issued the report with names of several officers redacted.
 But Pike and UC Davis Police Chief Annette Spicuzza were named because they already had been publicly identified.

+Some students who were pepper-sprayed have filed a separate lawsuit alleging that their civil rights were violated.

-Reporting by Laird Harrison; Editing by Steve Gorman, Cynthia Johnston and Christopher Wilson
+Reporting by Laird Harrison; Editing by Steve Gorman and Cynthia Johnston; Desking by Cynthia Osterman